danielaparker/jsoncons/doc/ref/jmespath/jmespath.md

 A [jsoncons::jmespath::jmespath_expression](jmespath_expression.md)
 represents the compiled form of a JMESPath expression.
-It allows you to evaluate a compiled expression on multiple JSON documents.
+It allows you to evaluate a single compiled expression on multiple JSON documents.
 A `jmespath_expression` is immutable and thread-safe.

 ```c++